edelveart/edelveart.github.io/src/content/blog/modcat-typesystem-fig.md

 This recursive functorial mapping bridges discrete and continuous, a sequence of integers becomes a sequence of vector spaces.

-nstead of focusing on numbers, we now think in terms of lines, planes, and higher-dimensional Euclidean (or possibly non-Euclidean, if we choose a different bilinear form) spaces, all connected through their underlying topological nature.
+Instead of focusing on numbers, we now think in terms of lines, planes, and higher-dimensional Euclidean (or possibly non-Euclidean, if we choose a different bilinear form) spaces, all connected through their underlying topological nature.

 Dimension, that quintessential geometric concept, encodes our arithmetic.